South African National Defence Force

 The South African National Defence Force (SANDF) comprises the armed forces of South Africa.
-The commander of the SANDF is appointed by the President of South Africa from one of the armed services.
+The Chief of the SANDF is appointed by the President of South Africa from one of the armed services.
 They are in turn accountable to the Minister of Defence and Military Veterans of the Defence Department.

 The military as it exists today was created in 1994, following South Africa's first nonracial election in April of that year and the adoption of a new constitution.
 It replaced the South African Defence Force and also integrated uMkhonto we Sizwe (MK), and the Azanian People's Liberation Army (APLA) guerilla forces.

 History

 Integration process

 In 1994, the SANDF took over the personnel and equipment from the SADF and integrated forces from the former Bantustan homelands forces, as well as personnel from the former guerrilla forces of some of the political parties involved in South Africa, such as the African National Congress's Umkhonto we Sizwe, the Pan Africanist Congress's Azanian People's Liberation Army and the Self-Protection Units of the Inkatha Freedom Party (IFP).
-The Azanian People's Organization' s AZANLA was invited but refused to be integrated and to this day remains the only guerrilla force not integrated into the current force.
+The Azanian People's Organisation's AZANLA was invited but refused to be integrated and to this day remains the only guerrilla force not integrated into the current force.

-As of 2004, the integration process was considered complete, with retaining personnel, structure, and equipment from the SADF.
+As of 2004, the integration process was considered complete, with the retention of personnel, structure, and equipment from the SADF.
 However, due to integration problems, financial constraints, and other issues, the SANDF faced capability constraints.

 The South African Commando System was a civil militia active until 2008, based upon local units from the size of company to battalion.
 In its final years its role was to support the South African Police Service during internal operations.
 During such deployments the units came under SAPS control.